New K-dramas to watch this May 2022

 We love our fair share of K-dramas, and for good reason.
 This entertainment genre has gone way beyond simply entertaining audiences with their movies and television shows.
 With their eloquent influence on food, music, beauty, and especially fashion, K-dramas have pretty much become a global phenomenon.

-Whether you’re a die-hard K-drama fan or a pop culture connoisseur looking to explore and educate, here is a list of five K-dramas, Korean movies, and documentaries releasing in May 2022.
+Whether you’re a die-hard K-drama fan or a pop culture connoisseur looking to explore and educate, here is a list of five K-dramas, Korean movies and documentaries releasing this May 2022.
 Happy watching.

 [Hero and featured image credit: Netflix]